EnginKosure/ReactLiveStream/frontend/README.md

 This project was generated with [Create React App](https://github.com/facebook/create-react-app) version 17.0.1

-- Users (if audience) without sign up can access concerts zone and watch the concerts,
-- Users can check the concerts of the week when they click the concert they can see the concert details,

-## Overall Architecture

- - In frontend part of the project we used especially React and Bootstrap as a css framework.
- - To apply the connection with backend we used as a gateway proxy middelware.

-## Configure production environment

-- Profile,
-- Livestream/event,
-- Search,
-- User Interface(UI),
-- Calender,
-- Monetization,
-- Security,
-- Interaction

-## Sturcture of the project

--

 ## Available Scripts

 In the project directory, you can run: